 Many different people can be accused of healthcare fraud including doctors, insurance companies, nursing homes and assisted living facilities, hospitals, pharmacists, pharmaceutical companies, and more.
 Some healthcare fraud allegations include:

-- Billing for a service as covered when it is non-covered
+- Billing for service as covered when it is non-covered

 - Providing false information regarding the type of service rendered, the location of the service, or the date of the service